drvinceknight/Shut_The_Box/README.md

     sage: game.play()

+This will then follow with prompts for the user.
+A prompt will appear when it is in the users interest to use a single dice (and when this is allowed).
 # License Information #

 This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/us/) license.
 You are free to: